sassinzz13/stroberi-writes/README.md

 # DONE
 My very first blog app to learn about web development
 seeked help through chatGPT to learn proper ways of developing it
+I dedicate this app to my girlfriend who requested it.
+Thanks for inspiring me to pursue my IT career.